HurlesGroupSanger/indelible/README.md

 Indelible requires the following software to be installed and in `$PATH`:

 * [bedtools](https://bedtools.readthedocs.io/en/latest/)
-** *Note*: If using CRAM formated files with InDelible, you need to have bedtools v2.28 or later.
+  * **Note**: If using CRAM formated files with InDelible, bedtools v2.28 or later is required.
 * [tabix](http://www.htslib.org/download/)
 * [bgzip](http://www.htslib.org/download/)

-The package Biopython requires a local install of [blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) in `$PATH` in order to function.
+The required python package Biopython requires a local install of [blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) in `$PATH` in order to function.
 This needs to be installed prior to [installing Indelible](#installing-indelible).

 ### Installing Indelible